Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/18 Androgenic Second Puberty 101.md

 Erogenous stimulation may become more focused on the head of the clitoris and in stroking of the shaft.

 ##### Atrophy
 Vaginal and uterine atrophy often happens within the first five years, and a hysterectomy may become necessary.
 Signs of atrophy include a deep throbbing in the lower abdomen and painful cramping without other period symptoms, particularly following intercourse.
-Vaginal atrophy can be avoided through the use of the same vaginal dilators that AMAB trans people use following vaginoplasty.
+Vaginal atrophy can be avoided through the use of the same vaginal dilators that AMAB [[transgender|trans]] people use following vaginoplasty.

 ##### Increased Sex Drive
 [[@salenby](https://twitter.com/salenby) [@chaoticgaythey](https://twitter.com/chaoticgaythey) The jokes about teenage boys always being horny, well, it's a thing.
 Not uncontrollably, get yourself in trouble horny, but I'd have sex multi times a day...